ofiwg/libfabric/man/fi_mr.3.md

 peer that initiates the RMA or atomic operation.
 The mapping function takes as input the raw key and its size, and returns the mapped key.
-Use of the fi_mr_map_raw function is required if the peer has the FI_RAW_MR mode bit set, but this routine may be called on any valid key.
+Use of the fi_mr_map_raw function is required if the peer has the FI_MR_RAW mode bit set, but this routine may be called on any valid key.
 All mapped keys must be freed by calling fi_mr_unmap_key when access to the peer memory region is no longer necessary.